-Apotex says that Mr. Sherman hadn’t been involved in day-to-day operations since he stepped down as chief executive officer five years ago.
+Apotex says that Mr. Sherman hadn’t been involved in day-to-day operations since he stepped down as chief executive officer in 2012.

 With an estimated net worth of US$3.2 billion at the time of his death, according to Forbes, Sherman was the 12th-wealthiest Canadian.
 Another publication, Canadian Business, stated his fortune at $4.77 billion (CAD), ranking him the 15th richest in Canada.

 A Wall Street Journal article describes the personality of the couple.

 Barry Sherman was stiff in social settings and suffered from what he called chronic lethargy and fatigue.
 He wrote in a memoir that life had no meaning or purpose.
 When Barry was 10, his father died of a heart attack.
 “I do not recall feeling any great sense of loss upon my father’s death,” he wrote.

 “He would correct your grammar no matter who you were,” Jack Kay, a colleague, said at a memorial service.
 “He pretty well thought he was smarter than everyone else, and he wasn’t wrong about that.”

 Unlike her husband, Honey Sherman was known for her sunny disposition.
 She helped steer the couple’s social and philanthropic activities.